 An apple galette is super quick to make - especially when you're using store-bought puff pastry.
 It's a very impressive apple dessert that just happens to be vegan as well!
 Here's the easy steps:

-Step One (apple filling): Really simple to make, just peel and slice the apples (thin), add some lemon, sugar, and spices and toss together.
+- Start with the apple filling: Really simple to make, just peel and slice the apples (thin).
+Sprinkle with lemon, sugar, flour, and spices and toss together until the apples are coated in a sticky syrup.
 That's it!

 Two notes: I didn't make the filling too sweet because the crumble topping adds extra sweetness (totally customizable).
 Flour is used to control juiciness in the filling - add more or less depending on how juicy your apples are.

-Bakers Tip: my favorite apple peeler - it makes apple prep and clean up a breeze.
+Bakers Tip: my favorite apple peeler of all time!
+It makes apple prep and clean up a breeze.

 Optional Step (salted caramel sauce): If using salted caramel sauce, make it while the galette is baking (or up to two weeks in advance and store in the fridge).